BachiLi/learning_halide_docs/docs/hello_halide.rst

 Halide's Python frontend works seamlessly with numpy.
-However, note that Halide ``Buffer`` assumes Fortran ordering (dimensions to the left correspond to innermost storage), so you want to use ``np.asfortranarray`` to convert your numpy arrays.
+However, note that Halide ``Buffer`` assumes Fortran ordering (dimensions to the left correspond to innermost storage), so we want to use ``np.asfortranarray`` to convert our numpy arrays.

 Next we set the content of the ``input`` to the buffers we just created.